PieterjanVerhelst/eel-pdst-analysis/README.md

 	+ Generate `data_hourly_migrations.csv` in `interim` folder
 16. create_plots.R: Create plots for data exploration
 17. visualise_tracking_data.R: Visualise tracking data as animated gif using `moveVis` R-package.
 The output is stored in `data\output\`.
+18. create_actogram.R: Create an actogram to visualise the activity (i.e. vertical movement behaviour) of the eels